Continue with your previous file or open XP_Tutorial1.xpdx.

 Right-click on the Inflows layer in the Tree View and select Clear All, clicking Yes to the warning.

 Expand the options under the CAD Data layer and turn on the two Proposed layers to show the development layout.
 You can then close the expanded tree again.

 Switch to the Developed Phase by selecting from the drop-down list on the left Tree View panel.
 The background image will be updated and display the proposed property boundaries and building footprints.
+Update s/shot

-Before you plan the Developed site design, you can apply a Deluge to the site in order to identify main flow paths and ponding areas based on the Surface that has been loaded.
+Before you plan the Developed site design, you can apply a Deluge to the site in order to identify main flow paths and ponding areas based on the Surface which has been loaded.
 To use the Deluge quick overland flow analysis, right-click the Deluge layer and select Go, as shown below:

 Set the analysis parameters as below and then click OK.

 A surface flow depth map with hazard (velocity*depth) vector arrows will be shown.
-Right-clicking the Deluge layer allows Display Settings to be edited.
+Right-clicking on the Deluge layer allows Display Settings to be edited.